lxg/l10n/README.md

 import translations from "./l10n/translations.json"
 ```

-Now you can pass the dictionary to the `L10n` constructor as the first parameter:
+Now you can pass the translation table to the `L10n` constructor as the first parameter:

 ```js
 const l10n = new L10n(translations, "de-DE")
 ```

-NOTE: If other modules/classes also need translations, you can either pass the `l10n` instance to them, or load the library and the JSON dictionary there again.
+NOTE: If other modules/classes also need translations, you can either pass the `l10n` instance to them, or load the library and the JSON translation table there again.
 Keep in mind that the latter might increase the size of your build artifact.

 ## The `date.mjs` tool